mrgaryg/oreilley_git_collaboration/README.md

 - `merge <branch>:` merges the `<branch>` *into* current branch

+## Removing unwanted changes from commits

+This will rollback commits up to the specific commit

+`git reset --hard <commit_hash>`

 ## Collaborators and Conflicts

 You can lock the master branch so that all changes to master come in as pull request